University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 - Click on column in metdata.csv and select "id"
 - Click continue
 - Then click the Tree tab - top left hand side (ask me if you cant find this)
-- Then click Metadata blocks top right and under the "select all" select "source", "species" and "mlst_ST", "cg_mlst_group", "geography"
+- Then click Metadata blocks top right and under the "select all" select "source", "species", "mlst_ST", "cg_mlst_group" and "geography"
 - Then click legend on the right hand side

-  You should see something like this:
+  You should see something like this, now with the metadata presented alongside the phylogenomic tree:

   <img alt="image" src="https://github.com/user-attachments/assets/d7dc0ca7-b107-4686-9aab-f87832fa82f4" />